 The concept of the covalent bond that we present here is an essential part of the universal language of chemistry; without it, one is chemically illiterate.
 Fortunately, it is the easiest model to understand and to use for predicting the bonding patterns in the vast majority of molecules.

 G.N.
-Lewis brought shared electron-pairs to the unwashed multitudes [source]
+Lewis preached the gospel of shared electron-pairs to the unwashed multitudes [image]

 G.N.
 Lewis (1875-1946) created the College of Chemistry at the University of California, Berkeley, and made it into one of the worlds most productive centers of chemistry research.
 His other notable work included acid-base theory, the thermodynamics of solutions, the first isolation of heavy water (D2O), and the phosphorescence and magnetic properties of molecules.